fgnt/paderbox/doc/overview.md

    - `pb.utils.pandas_utils.display_df`: Combine `IPython.display.display` with `squeeze_df`.
    - `pb.utils.pretty.{pretty,pprint}`: Uses `IPython.lib.pretty.*`, but displays a summay of large numpy arrays instead of the actual values.
    - `pb.utils.profiling.lprun`: Lineprofiler decorator.
 ToDo: Make internal doku public.
-   - `python -m paderbox.utils.strip_solutions`: CLI Helper to create a template notebook from solution notebook.
+   - `python -m paderbox.utils.strip_solutions`: CLI Helper to create a template notebook from a solution notebook for teaching purposes.
    - `pb.utils.timer.TimerDict`: Helper to get runtime of a codeblock.

 # Standalone

  - [`lazy_dataset`](https://github.com/fgnt/lazy_dataset): Process large datasets as if it was an iterable.
-   - Inpur pipeline with lazy loading, transformations and parallel loading.
+   - Input pipeline with lazy loading, transformations and parallel loading.
    - Not limited to any NN framework.
  - [`dlp_mpi`](https://github.com/fgnt/dlp_mpi):
    - Parallisation with MPI based on `mpi4py`